jacotton/starter-academic/content/post/newpapers/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-After a couple of years without updates, i've at least managed to update the publication list, which I tihnk is now completely up-to-date.
+After a couple of years without updates, i've at least managed to update the publication list, which I think is now completely up-to-date.
 I've also linked papers to projects a bit more thoroughly.
 I'll try and find time to add some information about some new projects in the next few months.